 Although this sounds promising, many people have pointed out that the extra pay does not make it worth it, given that the vast majority of dealers are from out of state, so a large percentage of wages will quickly go towards housing, food, taxes and more.

 Are WSOP winnings taxed?

-This really depends where you are living, so you should check your local laws.
+This really depends where you live, so you should check your local laws.

-US players can pay up to 50% in tax on their winnings, while those from the UK will not pay any tax at all.
+US players can pay up to 50 percent in tax on their winnings, while those from the UK will not pay any tax at all.

 This is why many professional poker players live in countries with low or no taxation on winnings.

 Check out our blog post on everything you need to know about rake and taxes in WSOP.